 Some Things You Should Know About Addiction

-Addiction affects far more of us than we think.
+One of the biggest things you should know about addiction: it affects far more of us than we think.

 At first I didn’t want to write too many addiction-specific posts on this blog, instead deciding to talk about it in a way that tied in my own experience but also how it applied to everyday things that non-addicts could relate to.

 What I’ve found over the years, however, is that you don’t have to be an addict to be affected by addiction.
 Family members, friends, and coworkers can influence our lives in significant ways.
 If any of these people begin to suffer from addiction, we suffer as well.

 I could probably write forever on this subject, but I wanted to share a quick overview of addiction, both focusing on addicts themselves and also those affected by this terrible disease.
 Here are some things you should know about addiction.

 This section is probably the hardest one to write.
 Not emotionally hard, but practically.
 One of the hardest things to do is try and explain addiction to someone who is not an addict.
 It doesn’t make sense, it’s an incredibly selfish disease, and if you haven’t been there, the explanations sound thin.
 I promise you, however, that every following point is valid and something I’ve personally experienced.